ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

-Critically, we have used ARRTOC to find set-points for the controllers which suits the level of robustness they have been designed for.
-This has allowed us to share the challenge of robustifying our controllers by using more computational time resources at the RTO level (where they are abundant) via ARRTOC and reduce this demand at the control level (where they are lacking).

 As previously noted, the critical parameter, which dictates the desired level of robustness required at the RTO level given the robustness already available at the control levels is the choice of $\Gamma$.
 In our current scenario, where the controllers were designed to maintain the system within $\pm 0.3$ units of the desired set-point, $\Gamma$ was set accordingly.
-Choosing a larger $\Gamma$ value would lead to excessively cautious set-points, assuming less robust controllers than designed.
-Conversely, a smaller $\Gamma$ would yield overly optimistic set-points, assuming more robust controllers.
+Choosing a larger $\Gamma$ value would lead to excessively cautious set-points, assuming the controllers are less robust than designed.
 For instance, if the controllers were designed to keep the system within $\pm 0.1$ units of the desired set-point, we would not choose the adversarially robust set-point from Figure \ref{fig:illustrative_objective_1}, as it sacrifices optimality for excessive robustness.
-Instead, by re-solving the robust problem with $\Gamma = 0.1$, we would find that the adversarially robust optimum and global optimum coincide.
-This is shown in Figure \ref{fig:illustrative_objective_4}, along with a control trajectory (black dashed line) of a hypothetical controller which regulates the system within $\pm 0.1$ units from the desired set-point.
+Instead, by re-solving the robust problem with $\Gamma = 0.1$, we find that the adversarially robust optimum and global optimum are equivalent.
 This highlights the importance of integrating RTO and control through the ARRTOC algorithm, allowing controller design to inform the required level of robustness at the RTO level.
-In some cases, like Figure \ref{fig:illustrative_objective_4}, no additional RTO-level robustness may be necessary as the global optimum is sufficiently robust.
-In practical scenarios, determining $\Gamma$ can be straightforward through empirical methods such as controller simulation studies or real-world testing during deployment, as commonly done in industry \cite{Maddalena2020, Liporace2009}.
-Such studies can establish robustness bounds to implementation errors which can subsequently be used to choose $\Gamma$.
-This approach forms the basis of our case studies in sections \ref{rd:bioreactor} and \ref{rd:evaporator}, where controller tuning simulations aid in $\Gamma$ selection.
+In some cases, no additional RTO-level robustness may be necessary as the nominal optimum is sufficiently robust given the controller design.
+In this illustrative example, we have explored hypothetical control scenarios that have simplified the selection of $\Gamma$.
+However, in practical situations, selecting $\Gamma$ can also be accomplished in a straightforward manner through empirical studies.
+This can be achieved through controller simulation studies or testing during deployment, both common industry practices \cite{Maddalena2020, Liporace2009}.
+These studies can be used to establish bounds on the level of robustness of the controllers to implementation errors which can subsequently be used to choose $\Gamma$.
+We employ this approach in our practical case studies in sections \ref{rd:bioreactor} and \ref{rd:evaporator}, using controller tuning simulations to guide $\Gamma$ selection.